-So we’ve covered winemaking and homebrewing over the past few weeks, but if you love to simply mix up the liquor and other ingredients you have at home to create crazy cocktail concoctions, here are some helpful Android apps you can add to the mix.
+So we’ve covered winemaking and homebrewing, but if you love to simply mix up the liquor and other ingredients you have at home to create crazy cocktail concoctions, here are some helpful Android apps you can add to the mix.

 Liquor Hub Lite (Free)